The-deep-biosphere/2023-Milos/Pipeline explanations.md

 - `-perc_identity`: The similarity percentage needed.
 - `-query`: Our fasta file.
 - `-num_threads`: Amount of CPUs to use.

+We then use the following R code.
+The file should be saved in the same directory.
 ``` R
 setwd(".")
 require(lulu)